cfneese/LoomisWood/docs/index.md

 The Band2Poly and Poly2Band are the linear transformation matrices between the polynomial coefficients and rotational constants.
-With these matrices, curve fitting can be done using a polynomial and then the results transformed into rotational constants.
-The default constants used are nu0, B", deltaB, D", deltaD, H" and deltaH".
-If the user prefers a different set of constants (such as nu0, B", B', D", D', H", H') these two matrices can be edited.
+With these matrices, curve fitting can be done using a polynomial and then the results transformed into rotational constants. Â  The default constants used are nu0, B", deltaB, D", deltaD, H" and deltaH". Â  If the user prefers a different set of constants (such as nu0, B", B', D", D', H", H') these two matrices can be edited.
 The BandCoeffLabels text wave simply contains descriptions for the rotational constants.

 In addition to the above waves, the Loomis-Wood folder may contain a Plots folder (containing one or more plot folders), a SeriesFit folder, and/or an Assignments folder.

-The add-in’s "assignment database" is comprised essentially of the Series:Data and Lines:Assignments waves.
-By having the assignment information recorded both “by line” and "by series", the add-in can quickly access assignment information.
-A catch to this system is that any function that modifies assignments must change both of these waves.
-If only one of these two waves is changed, the SynchronizeSeries2Lines() or SynchronizeLines2Series() functions can be used to recalculate the other wave.
+The add-inâ€™s "assignment database" is comprised essentially of the Series:Data and Lines:Assignments waves. Â  By having the assignment information recorded both â€œby lineâ€ and "by series", the add-in can quickly access assignment information. Â  A catch to this system is that any function that modifies assignments must change both of these waves. Â  If only one of these two waves is changed, the SynchronizeSeries2Lines() or SynchronizeLines2Series() functions can be used to recalculate the other wave.

 **Warning:  It is very important not to manually edit the waves in the Lines subfolder.
 Changing these waves can scramble assignments!!!**